halogenandtoast/ArkhamHorror/README.md

 * Multiplayer up to 4 players
 * Multiplayer solitaire
+* Tarot Readings
 * Deck import from ArkhamDB

 ## Finished Content

 ### Player Cards

-* All player cards through The Dream-Eaters cycle
+* All player cards until The Scarlet Keys (in progress)
+* All player cards from the return to boxes
 * All the standalone investigator cards
+* All the promo investigator cards
+* The following parallel investigator cards:
+  - Daisy Walker

 ### Campaigns